shim2751/Shim2751.github.io/_posts/2025-03-18-Understanding Information Storage and Transfer in Multi-modal Large Language Models.md

 ---

 # Introduction
- Information storage: how facts from a pre-training dataset are stored in a model’s parameters – its so-called ‘parametric’ memory.
+ **Information storage**: how facts from a pre-training dataset are stored in a model’s parameters – its so-called ‘parametric’ memory.
- Information transfer: how information from input prompts are propagated through information storage locations to the model’s final output. constraint-based formulation: A visual question as having a set of either visual or textual constraints.
+ **Information transfer**: how information from input prompts are propagated through information storage locations to the model’s final output.
+ **constraint-based formulation**: A visual question as having a set of either visual or textual constraints.
 This formulation offers a systematic way of understanding a model’s behavior.
-                               e.g. What movie directed by *this director* has won *a Golden Globe*?
+\n e.g. What movie directed by *this director* has won *a Golden Globe*?